Freakwill/pyrimidine/paper/paper.md

 The `FitnessMixin` class is dedicated to the iteration process focused on maximizing fitness, and its subclass `PopulationMixin` represents the collective form.

-When designing a novel algorithm, especially one that significantly differs from the GA, it is advisable to start by inheriting from the mixin classes and redefining the `transition` method, though this is not mandatory.
+When designing a novel algorithm, significantly differing from the GA, it is advisable to start by inheriting from the mixin classes and redefining the `transition` method, though it is not mandatory.

-## Fundamental Classes
+## Base Classes

-There are three fundamental classes in `pyrimidine` constructed by the metaclasses: `BaseChromosome`, `BaseIndividual`, `BasePopulation`, to create chromosomes, individuals and populations respectively.
+There are three base classes in `pyrimidine`: `BaseChromosome`, `BaseIndividual`, `BasePopulation`, to create chromosomes, individuals and populations respectively.

-For convenience, `pyrimidine` provides some commonly used subclasses, so users do not have to redefine these settings.
-By inheriting these classes, users gain access to the methods such as, crossover and mutation. `pyrimidine` offers `BinaryChromosome` for the binary encoding as used in the classical GA.
+For convenience, `pyrimidine` provides some commonly used subclasses, where the genetic operations are implemented such as, `cross` and `mutate`.
+Especially, `pyrimidine` offers `BinaryChromosome` for the binary encoding as used in the classical GA.

-Generally, the algorithm design starts as follows, where `MonoIndividual`, as a subclass of `BaseIndividual`, just enforces that the individuals can only have one chromosome.
+Generally, the algorithm design starts as follows, where `MonoIndividual`, a subclass of `BaseIndividual`, just enforces that the individuals can only have one chromosome.

 ```python
 class UserIndividual(MonoIndividual):